 In the case of my co-worker’s email, here’s my short list of things that can be acted on constructively, paired up with my questions:

-- I use Google calendar to organize my workday and it’s usually current.
+- I use Google calendar to organize my workday, and it’s usually current.
 I’ll ask that you check my calendar before committing my time to anyone.
-Or, do you have ideas of a better way to schedule sales calls?
-(One suggestion I can imagine my co-worker saying is – “How about we block of 11am every day for sales calls.
-This way, I always know you have 1 hour per day and don’t have to check your calendar.”)
+Or do you have ideas about a better way to schedule sales calls?
+(One suggestion I can imagine my co-worker saying is, “How about we block of 11 a.m. every day for sales calls.
+This way, I always know you have one hour per day, and I don’t have to check your calendar.”)

-- We use a capacity planning calendar and it shows we’ve got Scala developers available in 5 weeks, not 2 weeks.
+- We use a capacity-planning calendar, and it shows we’ve got Scala developers available in five weeks, not two weeks.
 Please check the calendar before committing availability to prospective clients.
-Can you help me understand your reasoning for committing the Scala developers in 2 weeks?
+Can you help me understand your reasoning for committing the Scala developers in two weeks?
 Did you check the capacity calendar before you sent the email?
 (Perhaps she did indeed check the calendar and made the commitment anyway.
 Perhaps she has a very valid reason for doing so.)

-Before deciding to give feedback to someone, you have to truly and honestly know that you may be wrong.
-Or, you might be right AND the other person might be right too.
-Often times we come at things with different sets of information that leads to 2 perfectly valid yet conflicting conclusions.
+Before deciding to give feedback to someone, you have to truly and honestly understand that you may be wrong.
+Or, you might be right and the other person might be right, too.
+Often we come at things with different sets of information, which leads to two perfectly valid yet conflicting conclusions.

-One great technique for inquiring as to why the other person believes you are wrong is asking the question “What have you seen or heard that leads you to believe this?”
-This question forces the other person to respond with first hand knowledge.
-It’s asking them to state what they’ve seen or heard first hand.
+One great technique for inquiring as to why the other person believes you are wrong is to ask the question, “What have you seen or heard that leads you to believe this?”
+This question forces the other person to respond with firsthand knowledge.
 Chances are, whatever the other person says in response to this will be educational for you and will help you see things from a new perspective.

 In the case of my co-worker, after our discussion, I sent her a simple email:

-- We’ll block of 11am each day for sales calls.
+- We’ll block off 11 a.m. each day for sales calls.
 If there are needs for sales calls at other times during the week, we’ll both check each other’s calendars first, before committing time to others.

-· We’ll both check the capacity planning calendar and we’ll tell all prospective clients “We typically can start a new engagement with 2-4 weeks notice.”
+- We’ll both check the capacity-planning calendar, and we’ll tell all prospective clients, “We typically can start a new engagement with two to four weeks’ notice.”

-· We both agree to let the other one know if we see something that confuses us or seems to be other than what we’ve agreed today.
+- We each agree to let the other know if we see communications that confuse us or seem to deviate from what we’ve agreed today.

-Now that you know the secret to giving great feedback, stay tuned for our follow-up post, The Secret to Receiving Great Feedback.
+Now that you know the secret to giving great feedback, learn more about How to leverage positive feedback for personal growth.